 1. The charter school may begin the school year on any day before Labor Day to accommodate a construction or remodeling project of $400,000 or more affecting a charter school facility.

-2. The charter school may begin the school year on any day before Labor Day if the charter school has agreement under Minnesota Statutes section 123A.30, 123A.32, or 123A.35 with a charter school that qualifies under Section III.B.1.
+2. The charter school may begin the school year on any day before Labor Day if the charter school has agreement under Minnesota Statutes, section 123A.30, 123A.32, or 123A.35 with a charter school that qualifies under Section III.B.1.

 3. The charter school may begin the school year on any day before Labor Day if the charter school agrees to the same schedule with a charter school in an adjoining state.